When Heatwaves Hit: How climate change is reshaping Student Accommodation in the UK

 Rate & review your accommodation on Hallbookers

-Help future students find the best and most comfortable place to live — your feedback makes a difference!
+Help future students choose better places to live — your feedback makes a difference .

 Written by